 Conclusion: More than three-quarter of children from urban slum were suffering from anaemia and had high burden of under nutrition.
 Large proportion of morbidities in the under 5 children could be attributed to the nutritional status.

-Key Words: morbidity, under five children, malnutrition, slum area, ICD 10 code
+Key Words: morbidity, under five children, malnutrition, slum area, ICD 10 code that improve health and nutrition can break the cycle; as can specific nutrition and health interventions.

 INTRODUCTION